-The reality is that all used cars are sold ‘as is,’ whether by a private seller or a licensed dealer — unless they come with a written warranty.
+The reality is that all used cars are sold “as is,” whether by a private seller or a licensed dealer unless they come with a written warranty.
 Worse yet, the seller is not required by law to be honest about the condition of the vehicle.
-Whatever representations they make about the car can be false.

-So one of Clark’s key rules of used car buying is have the car inspected by a certified diagnostic mechanic of your choosing as a condition of purchase.
-You can leave a deposit if you wish, but specify in writing that the money must be returned to you if the car doesn’t check out.
-You’ll eliminate nine out of 10 used car buying disasters this way.
+For that reason, one of Clark Howard’s key rules of used car buying is to get an inspection from a certified diagnostic mechanic before you buy.
+If you leave a deposit on the vehicle, make sure you get it in writing that the seller will return your deposit if the car doesn’t check out.
+Clark says you can eliminate nine out of 10 used car buying disasters this way.

 When looking for an independent mechanic, you want to see ASE (Automotive Service Excellence) certification.
 Garages that participate in what’s called the Blue Seal program typically feature the most highly trained ASE-certified mechanics.
 Visit ASE.com to find one near you.

-Dishonest people take flooded vehicles into certain states where they can easily wash the titles.
-That action removes any evidence that the vehicle was ever in a flood.
-Cars with washed titles can then be sold to any dealership across the country that either doesn’t know or doesn’t care that they’re buying a flood vehicle.
+That’s when dishonest people take flooded vehicles into states where they can easily modify the titles.
+This removes any evidence that a vehicle was ever in a flood.
+Cars with washed titles can then be sold to dealerships that either don’t know or don’t care that they’re buying flooded vehicles.

-These cars often end up in the hands of ‘curb stoners,’ which are illegal dealers who run ads in the paper.
+These cars often end up in the hands of “curb stoners,” illegal dealers who run ads in the paper.
 They pretend they’re selling their sister’s car or their mother’s car and they hope you don’t know what they know.
 About 20% of these cars go to unsuspecting people overseas.
-The other 80% stay right here at home.
+Clark says the other 80% stay right here at home.

-To the naked eye, there’s no telling that anything is amiss with these cars.
+To the naked eye, there’s usually no way to tell what’s wrong with these cars.
 But you’ll know you’ve got a flood car when you encounter failed electrical systems throughout the vehicle.

-Again, it all comes back to the need for a good diagnostic mechanic to thoroughly look the car over before you buy it!
+Again, it all comes back to the need for a good diagnostic mechanic to inspect the car thoroughly before you buy it!